Value existence for zero-sum ergodic stochastic differential games: Formulation of the SDG setting

-It is well known that this condition will ensure the existence and the uniqueness of the invariant measure of flows generated by the solution of SDE \eqref{dynamics} when either the coefficients $b,\sigma$ are independent of the controls $u,v$ or $u,v$ are feedback controls (See, e.g. Proposition 2.1 in \cite{CFP2016}, or Theorem 6.3.2 in \cite{PZ1996}).
-However, the corresponding transition probability function of the state process $X^{x,u,v}$ is not time-homogenous due to the presence of the controls $(u,v)$ in our framework.
-Thus, neither the classical theory of ergodicity for homogeneous Markov semigroup nor the recent development of ergodic theory of time periodic Markov semigroup in \cite{FZ2020} may apply immediately to our problem. \end{remark}
+It is well known that this condition will ensure the existence and uniqueness of the invariant measure of flows generated by the solution of SDE \eqref{dynamics} when both of the coefficients $b,\sigma$ are independent of the controls $u,v$ or $u,v$ are feedback controls (see, e.g. Proposition 2.1 in \cite{CFP2016} or Theorem 6.3.2 in \cite{PZ1996}).
+However, the corresponding transition probabilities of the state process $X^{x,u,v}$ are actually not time-homogenous due to the presence of the controls $(u,v)$ in our framework.
+Thus, neither the classical theory of ergodicity for homogeneous Markov semigroups nor recent developments of the ergodic theory of time-periodic Markov semigroups in \cite{FZ2020} may apply immediately to our problem. \end{remark}